BaxterBstupid/rig-files/MASTER_REFERENCE(1).md

 IMU-into-odometry attempted+paused (TF issue, see 7C) — not needed for good maps.
 CAMERA COLOUR is in progress (see 7D): two methods (Way A = pre-coloured cloud, Way B = RTAB colours at export); Way A is one step from working (colour proven to survive into RTAB, blocked only by a missing 'time' field), Way B is ~90% cold-prepped.
-MAJOR STRATEGIC RESULT this session: the pipeline ENDPOINT is now decided — a PHOTOREAL
-RELIGHTABLE TEXTURED MESH (mesh-for-light + registered points-for-truth, "#3 synthesis"), produced via the professional VFX pipeline (LiDAR geometry + camera-texture reprojection -> delight -> PBR -> offline render).
+2026-08-19 RESULT: colour pipeline PROVEN end-to-end - v3 fusion node deployed+verified, RTAB runs clean on the colored cloud (no deskew abort), and colour SURVIVES into the saved map (confirmed by direct DB inspection: 11 nodes, per-point packed RGB; assembled to 27,405 colored pts).
+BUT the per-point colour is sparse "dots", FAR from usable - it proves the plumbing, not image quality.
+Usable/photoreal must come from TEXTURE (7E/7F), not per-point colour.
+Prior-session STRATEGIC RESULT: the pipeline ENDPOINT is decided — a PHOTOREAL RELIGHTABLE TEXTURED MESH (mesh-for-light + registered points-for-truth, "#3 synthesis"), produced via the professional VFX pipeline (LiDAR geometry + camera-texture reprojection -> delight -> PBR -> offline render).
 See sections 7E (the decision + why) and 7F (the 6-stage